Colleen Van Egmond, Esq. – Chair

 Matthew Pacher, Esq. – Trustee

-Matt has served on the CCC Board of Trustees since 1988, holding each Board position at least once during the last 33 years.
-A graduate of McGeorge School of Law, Matt is a former partner of Damrell, Nelson, Schrimp, Pallios, Pacher & Silva, until 2018 when he became counsel to Rodarakis & Sousa.
-Matt’s practice focuses primarily on counseling clients on a broad range of real estate and business transaction matters and real estate related litigation.
+Matt has served on the CCC Board of Trustees since 1988, holding each Board position at least once during the last 35 years.
+A graduate of McGeorge School of Law, Matt is a former partner of Damrell, Nelson, Schrimp, Pallios, Pacher & Silva, and most recently was counsel at Rodarakis & Sousa until his retirement (2018 – 2023).
+Matt’s practice focused primarily on counseling clients on a broad range of real estate and business transaction matters and real estate related litigation.
 Over the years, Matt has represented individuals, privately held businesses, and Fortune 500 companies in the farming, food processing, and alcoholic beverage industries including growers, wineries, canneries, and animal feed suppliers.
 He is highly accomplished with extensive experience in commercial and agricultural real estate sales and exchanges; office, retail, industrial, and ground leasing; and the formation, acquisition, and disposition of businesses.
 Matt has negotiated, drafted, and finalized literally hundreds of real estate purchase and sale agreements, office, retail, and industrial leases, stock purchase agreements, asset purchase agreements and related documents.
 His practice includes counseling and assisting clients in conducting and managing real estate due diligence, including environmental, title and survey analysis; counseling business owners on corporate / entity governance and compliance matters including drafting organizational documents, and state and federal reporting; and litigation in the areas of eminent domain, quiet title, and partition.
 Matt’s Bar and Court Admissions include the State Bar of California, U.S. District Court – Eastern District of California, U.S. District Court – Central District of California and the U.S. Court of Appeals – Ninth Circuit.
 Matt is a detail-oriented, creative and conscientious attorney with an analytical mind and a depth of experience and focus to drive projects to completion.

 Richard W. Fisher, M.D. – Secretary